machulsky61/tesis/debate_mnist/README.md

 * The judge is trained using randomly masked pixels, improving sparse image classification.
 * When `--precommit` is enabled, the judge determines the winner based on the agent’s committed class.
 * The liar agent will precommit to a class only if the flag is passed.
-* Greedy agents are fast and useful for debugging or small-scale tests.
-* MCTS agents are more accurate but significantly slower, making them ideal for high-confidence evaluations or paper replication scenarios.
+* **Agent Performance**: Greedy agents are fast, MCTS agents are accurate but slower.
-* You can experiment with different values of `--k`, such as `--k 4` or `--k 6`, depending on how much information the agents are allowed to reveal.
+* **Evaluation Strategies**: 7 different strategies available including adversarial agents for robustness testing.